Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Installation-Instructions.md

 > **Tip** __(double underscore) should be used to define the config items that appear as nested keys in appSettings.json

 - Deploy SQL database to Azure as follows:
-  - Click the button <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FSpektraSystems%2FAMP-SDK-Sample%2Fmaster%2Fdeploy%2Farm-deploy-v1.json" target="_blank">
+  - Click the button <a href="https://portal.azure.com/#create/Microsoft.Template/uri///%3A%2F%2Fraw.githubusercontent.com%2FSpektraSystems%2FAMP-SDK-Sample%2Fmaster%2Fdeploy%2Farm-deploy-v1.json" target="_blank">
     <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.png"/>
 </a> to start the deployment of SQL database
    - Fill out the details on the template deployment form as shown here
    ![Deploy database](./images/Deploy-Database.png)
    - Click **Purchase** after agreeing to the terms and conditions by checking the box to start the deployment of the database by name **AMPSaaSDB**
    - Update the connection string property in **appSettings.json** with the details related to SQL Server name, database and the credentials to connect to the database.
+   - >**Note:** The application holds the configuration, feature flags and email templates in tables named **ApplicationConfiguration** and **EmailTemplate** tables.
+It is recommended that these tables are initialized and the values are validated by running the relevant SQL in **AMP-DB.sql**
 - If you want to set up the database locally, you could create and initialize the database by the running the SQL scripts available under **deployment/Database/AMP-DB.sql** folder.
   - Create a database named **AMPSaaSDB**
   - Switch to the database - **AMPSaaSDB**